jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

 (2) Despite subsection (1), when an investor is a nominee, the investment income information required from a payer referred to in section 25E(1)﻿(b) is limited to information held in relation to the nominee unless the payer has access to information on the ultimate investor.

 ### 25G Information on dividends
+Delivery of investment income information
-A payer referred to in section 25E(1)﻿(c) must deliver the investment income information for the payment of the dividend as set out in schedule 6, table 1, rows 1 to 11, 14, and 16 to 22, as applicable, to the Commissioner—
+(1) A payer referred to in section 25E(1)﻿(c) must deliver the investment income information for the payment of the dividend as set out in schedule 6, table 1, rows 1 to 11, 14, and 16 to 22, as applicable, to the Commissioner—
   (a) in electronic form and by means of an electronic communication as prescribed by the Commissioner; and (b) by the 20th of the month following the month in which the amount of investment income is paid to or derived by the payee.
+Certain dividends derived by dual resident companies (2) For the purposes of subsection (1) and a dividend described in section CD 1(3) of the Income Tax Act 2007, the payer must treat the DRCD deferral date as the date on which the amount of investment income is paid to or derived by the payee.

 ### 25H Information on royalties paid to non-residents
 A payer referred to in section 25E(1)﻿(d) must deliver the investment income information for the payment of the royalty as set out in schedule 6, table 1, rows 1 to 11, 16, 21, and 22, as applicable, to the Commissioner—